baharmon/landscape_evolution_dataset/README.md

 The mapset includes:
 1. a 10-meter resolution digital elevation model for 2012 for Fort Bragg
 2. a time series of 1-meter resolution digital elevation models for 2004, 2014, and 2016
-for near a highly eroded watershed near Patterson Branch Creek on Fort Bragg
+for near a highly eroded subwatershed near Patterson Branch Creek on Fort Bragg
-3. 1-meter resolution orthoimagery for 2006, 2009, 2010, 2012, and 2014 for the watershed
+3. 1-meter resolution orthoimagery for 2006, 2009, 2010, 2012, and 2014 for the subwatershed
 4. derived data including shaded relief, landforms, and landcover

 Elevation 2004 | Elevation 2016